sadebare/AWS_DEVOPS_PROJECTS/PROJECT_10/README.md

       rmq_ami: ami-07efac79022b86107
       mysql_ami: ami-07efac79022b86107

-+ Create a new file `vpro-ec2-stack.yml` using the code editor or terminal which contains our playbook for the instance, security group and loadbalancer we are setting up.
++ Create a new file [vpro-ec2-stack.yml](./vpro-ec2-stack.yml) using the code editor or terminal which contains our playbook for the instance (nginx, tomcat, memcached, rabbitmq and mysql), security group and loadbalancer we are setting up.

+        ansible-playbook vpro-ec2-stack.yml